-UK Immigration rules recognise that applicants who have resided in UK for longer period of times would have formed ties to the UK.
-According to UK Immigration rules a person who has completed 10 years continuous and lawful residence in the UK can apply for indefinite leave to remain (ILR) on this basis.
-For the purposes of ILR under 10 years long residence category, the residence in the UK must be both continuous and lawful.
+UK Immigration rules recognise that applicants who have resided in the UK for longer periods of time would have formed ties to the UK.
+According to UK Immigration rules, a person who has completed 10 years of residence in the UK can apply for an indefinite leave to remain (ILR) on this basis.
+For the purposes of ILR under the 10-year long residence category, the residence in the UK must be both continuous and lawful.

-Continuous residence means residence in the UK for an unbroken period.
-For the purposes of long residence, a period is not considered broken if the applicant if the applicant was absent from the UK for six months or less at any one time, and had existing leave to enter or remain upon their departure and return.
+Continuous residence means that the residence in the UK was for an unbroken period.
+For the purposes of long residence, a period is not considered broken if the applicant was absent from the UK for six months or less at any one time, and had existing leave to enter or remain upon their departure and return.

 ILR – Victim of Domestic violence

-UK Immigration rules allow people who have limited leave to enter or remain, or have an extension of stay, in the UK as the spouse, unmarried partner, registered civil partner or same-sex partner of a British citizen or person present and settled in the UK.
-This gives an opportunity to applicants whose relationship has genuinely broken down, due to domestic violence, during their probationary period of leave, to be granted indefinite leave to remain (ILR).
+UK Immigration rules allow for the ILR to be granted to certain people who have limited leave to enter or remain, or have an extension of stay, in the UK as the spouse, unmarried partner, registered civil partner or same-sex partner of a British citizen or person present and settled in the UK.
+This is an opportunity to applicants whose relationships have genuinely broken down, due to domestic violence, during their probationary period of leave, to be granted an indefinite leave to remain (ILR).